UoE-GanJianLab/dynamic-foraging/README.md

 # PSRP_RPD
-Code base for paper Prefronto-striatal representation of perceived reward probability difference in a two alternative choice dynamic foraging paradigm
+Code base for paper Prefrontal cortex leads and enhances functional connectivity with striatum in need of change during flexible behavior

 ## data format